Jaakvi/hyte-server/readme/readme.md

 <h3><b>Known bugs:<b></h3>

-1. Delete user function not yet working from the page, will be fixed as soon as possible.
+1. Delete entrry function not yet working from the page, will be fixed as soon as possible.

 Please report any other odd behavior on the page, I will try to patch them as well as I can.